gohy907/sort_tester/README.md

 # Notes

-Data output to "benchmark.txt" is Desmos-compatible, you can copy strings of file and paste them into Desmos to visualize and estimate time complexity of your algorithm.
+- Data output to "benchmark.txt" is Desmos-compatible, you can copy strings of file and paste them into Desmos to visualize and estimate time complexity of your algorithm.
+- In current realization validation of algorithm is being done in `benchmark()` and `average_times()`  although these methods do not have to do that directly.
+It have benefits such as notification of developer if something goes wrong in theirs algorithm by `abort()` but necessity of this functionality is still up to debate.